sivaraam/cwopg/README.md

 ```

 Due to some odd reason 'npm install' run in the project root directory
-doesn't seem to installing all the dependencies. :man_shrugging:
+doesn't seem to installing all the dependencies, sometimes. :man_shrugging:

 #### Unhandled promise
 Due to an issue in one of the dependencies (`mwoffliner`), the